GuttmanLab/chipdip-pipeline/README.md

    - [`barcode_identification_efficiency.txt`](#bid-efficiency)
    - [`pipeline_counts.txt`](#pipeline-counts)

 For reproducibility, we recommend keeping the pipeline, input, and output directories together.
-In other words, the complete directory should look like this GitHub repository with an extra `workup` subdirectory created upon running this pipeline.
+In other words, the complete directory should look like this GitHub repository with an extra output subdirectory (by default, `workup/`) created upon running this pipeline.

 However, the pipeline directory can also be kept separate and used repeatedly on different datasets.
 - The [working directory](#working-directory) should stay with the [input directory](#input-directory), so that the `.snakemake` folder containing the Snakemake pipeline metadata (that keeps track of which steps of the pipeline have completed) is paired with the configuration files.